learn-tdd-in/learntdd.in/what-is-tdd.md

 The order of steps is usually described is:

-* Red: write just enough test to make it fail.
+* **Red**: write just enough test to make it fail.
-* Green: write just enough production code to make it pass.
+* **Green**: write just enough production code to make it pass.
-* Refactor: look over your code to see if there's anything you can do to improve it.
+* **Refactor**: look over your code to see if there's anything you can do to improve it.

 ## Why Use TDD?

 Test-Driven Development has a number of benefits:

 - **Focus**: TDD helps you stick to working on a single user-visible feature at a time.
 This helps you deliver features more quickly to get feedback, in contrast to a waterfall approach of working on one layer at a time.
-It also helps prevent Big Design Up-Front and building features You Aren't Gonna Need.
+It also helps prevent Big Design Up-Front and building features when You Aren't Gonna Need It.
 - **Design**: TDD helps guide you toward creating reusable components, because using them in a test *is* a form of reuse.
 Tests guide you to components with a clear purpose (high cohesion) and well-defined dependencies (low coupling).
 - **Adaptability**: when you have a suite of tests created via TDD, you can be confident you aren't breaking existing features as you add new ones.
 You're also free to refactor your code to account for changing needs, preventing your code from getting bogged down in history.